-Note: we are republishing this story to raise awareness about botched executions in the United States.
+Note: we are republishing this story, which originally made the news in April 2017, in light of recent reports about an increase in botched executions.
 It’s estimated that 3% of U.S. executions between 1890 to 2010 were botched, with Lethal injection having the highest rate of failure.
 More on this here: https://deathpenaltyinfo.org/executions/botched-executions

 Before being executed, an Arkansas inmate issued some surprising final words.

 According to CNN, 38-year-old Kenneth Williams was sentenced to life in jail for the 1998 killing of Dominique Hurd.
 After escaping from prison in 1999, he was convicted of capital murder in connection with the killing of Cecil Boren.

 The state of Arkansas executed four inmates in just eight days as its supply of a sedative used in lethal injections was set to expire.
 Williams was the fourth of eight inmates set to be executed before the supply ran out.

 Boren's daughter, Jodie Efird, watched from the death chamber as Williams was executed.
 She said that while the execution will not bring closure to her family, it does help some.

 "Every time we drive down this road, he's not here anymore," Efird said of Williams.